 The mission of the Bachelor of Science in Public Health (BSPH) program is to advance the health of individuals and communities by educating future health leaders.
 The BSPH prepares undergraduates for various health-related positions and graduate and professional degree programs.

-Our program specializes in health-focused social science, public policy, and advanced statistical methods.
+Our program specializes in health-focused social science, the development of public health interventions, and advanced methods, both statistical and qualitative.

 Our interdisciplinary approach provides students with a strong foundation in the five core areas of public health: epidemiology, environmental health sciences, health policy & management, social & behavioral sciences, and biostatistics.